sista4788/Java-CodingBat/README.md

 # Java-CodingBat
-Contains all the codingBat exercises in Java languages.
+Contains all the codingBat exercises in Java language.